oscarryz/yz-design-notes/Questions/How to create asymetric matching types.md

 ```

 #### Possible solution
-Don't rely on different types, use methods instead
+Don't rely on different types, use methods instead to tell the difference
 ```js

 optional: {